Mayowagbenga/MGJ-DATA-PROJECT/README.md

 # MGJ-DATA-PROJECT
+The first project being worked upon by Data Analysis class 2024 of Future Clan Bootcamp
-# Project Outline
+## Project Outline
+- Introduction
+- DataSources
+- Tools used
-# Introduction
+### Introduction
-This is the first project i'm working on at the Future Clan Bootcamp 2024. its a project based on addressing human capital management or human capacity management.
+This is the first data analysis project aimed at providing insight to the human capital management or human capacity management of the FCB attendees
-# Data Sources
+### Data Sources
 we observed different sources for our data,

-# Tools Used
+### Tools Used
 - **My Excel for data cleaning** [download here](www.microsoft.com)
 - **Phyton for data mining**  [download here](www.pyhton.org)
 - **Power BI for my visualization** [download here](www.powerbi.microsoft.com)